-We have everything you need to know about onsen in Japan in a separate article, but here are a few etiquette tips to keep in mind:
+We have even more info about the onsen experience in the virtual ryokan tour mentioned above, but here are a few etiquette tips to keep in mind:

 - Wash yourself thoroughly before entering the onsen itself, to keep the water sparkly clean.